-The company manages its interest rate and currency risks as part of GS Group's risk management policy, by establishing economic hedges as appropriate to the circumstances of the company.
-The company had no material currency exposures as of 31 December 2018 (31 December 2017: none).
+The company manages its interest rate risk and currency risk as part of GS Group's risk management policy, by establishing economic hedges, in a group affiliate, as appropriate to the circumstances of the company.
+The company had no material currency exposure as of 31 December 2018 (31 December 2017: none).